0xd13a/0xd13a.github.io/_posts/2017-01-03-2016-SANS-Holiday-Hack-Challenge-Writeup.md

 ...
 ```

 The other half of the password is encoded in a binary file.
 But before we continue with it, let's try to guess the password.
 Given who [Itchy and Scratchy](https://en.wikipedia.org/wiki/The_Itchy_%26_Scratchy_Show) are there is a chance that the full password is [```santaslittlehelper```](https://en.wikipedia.org/wiki/Santa's_Little_Helper).
-And it turns out that it is. :)
+And it turns out that it is. :simple_smile:

 ### Workshop Terminal #1